Erio-Harrison/rust-os/notes/English/02Prntln.md

 Let's implement basic printing functionality.
 Before we formally begin, we need to introduce RISC-V privilege levels.

-RISC-V defines three main privilege levels (X86 has four privilege levels):
+RISC-V defines four main privilege levels:

-1. Machine Mode (M Mode):
+1. Machine Mode (M-mode):

-- Highest privilege level, direct hardware access
+The highest privilege level with direct access to hardware.
-- Typically used by firmware (like OpenSBI) or the lowest layer of the operating system kernel
+Typically used by firmware (e.g., OpenSBI) or the lowest level of the operating system kernel.

-2. Supervisor Mode (S Mode):
+2. Supervisor Mode (S-mode):

-- Used for operating system kernels
+Used by the operating system kernel.
-- Can access some hardware resources but needs to go through M mode interface (like SBI) to access lower-level hardware
+Can access some hardware resources but needs to go through M-mode interfaces (e.g., SBI) to access lower-level hardware.

-3. User Mode (U Mode):
+3. User Mode (U-mode):

-- Used for applications
+Used by applications.
-- Cannot directly access hardware, must use system calls (S mode) or SBI (M mode) to access hardware
+Cannot directly access hardware and must go through system calls (S-mode) or SBI (M-mode) to access hardware.

+4. Hypervisor Mode (H-mode):

+Positioned between S-mode and M-mode, with privileges higher than S-mode but lower than M-mode, capable of directly managing virtual CPUs, memory, and other resources.

+Our main focus is on the first three.

 We used two methods for implementing printing: `UART` and `SBI`.
 The `SBI` is currently commented out: